Play with data: Creative re-use and digital experiences

 Creating new relationships by sharing data and knowledge

-Aron Ambrosiani dived deeper into a specific method of encouraging creative re-use of collections data: collaborating with Wikimedia and working with Wikimedia projects (Aron’s presentation).
+Aron Ambrosiani dived deeper into a specific method of encouraging creative re-use of collections data: collaborating with Wikimedia and working with Wikimedia projects (presentation).
 The museum’s collections are very diverse ranging from images and publications to objects and archival material, and a majority is not digitised yet.
-Nevertheless, the museums wants to support people in re-using the data that is digitised and openly licensed – and according to Aron, partnerships are essential to reach out to the public online.
+Nevertheless, the museums wants to support people in re-using the data that is digitised and openly licensed – and according to Aron, partnerships are essential to reach out to the public online (more about collaborations in our session ”Work together”).

 A special project is their collaboration with schools: For three years now, the museum has invited students to write their diploma projects on Wikipedia.
 They choose a subject they are interested in and which is missing entirely or mostly on Wikipedia with knowledge or data from the museum.
-Overall, they have created more than 20 new articles on Swedish-language Wikipedia, expanded more than 35 and uploaded 60+ images.
+Overall, 88 students have created more than 50 new articles on Swedish-language Wikipedia, expanded more than 143 and uploaded 130+ images.
+They have contributed more than 186.000 words – and the pages they worked on have been visited more than 600.000 times.
 The museum staff and Wikimedia volunteers support them during meetings in the physical museum space.
 Aron described the wider strategy of this activity: “Re-use for us is about using the material in our collections to create new knowledge, not only in research, but also in wider, participatory ways.”

 - Participative and creative formats can help engage people outside the museum with its data.
 Institutions should not expect people to find and use their data just because they publish it online.
 Partnerships from local to global and with diverse backgrounds can help to promote the possibilities and chances of working with open cultural heritage data.